xubingyue/avocadodb/Documentation/Books/Manual/Administration/Configuration/Logging.md

 Log levels and topics
 ---------------------

-ArangoDB's log output is grouped into topics. `--log.level` can be specified multiple times at startup, for as many topics as needed.
+AvocadoDB's log output is grouped into topics. `--log.level` can be specified multiple times at startup, for as many topics as needed.
 The log verbosity and output files can be adjusted per log topic.
 For example